KhudaiberdievDA/Learning_git/commands.md

 3. "git commit" is to commit :D
 4. "git status" is for basically cheching the status
 5. "git add ." means add all the new and changed files

+# And this line is added in the internet!